Jynnmei/project-2-react-movie-app/README.md

 ## **_Movies Concept_**

-The Movie App is built to help users easily find, track, and organize their favorite movies.
-It aims to make discovering and managing movies simple, fun, and personal.
+This Movie App allows users to:

+- Discover popular movies
+- View detailed movie information
+- Track their **watch history**
+- Save their **favorite** movies

+Users can easily manage which movies they’ve favorited or watched, all in one place.

 ## **_About The Project_**

-In this project, I wanted to create a Movie App using React, React Router, and Airtable.
-The app is designed for movie lovers to easily discover, search, and organize their favorite and watched movies.
+The app is built using:

+- **React**
+- **React Router**
+- **TMDB API** (to fetch movie data)
+- **Airtable API** (to store user-selected data: favourites & watch history)

 Users can:

-- View a list of popular movies.
+- 🔥 View a list of popular movies

-- Search movies by name.

-- View detailed information like description and rating.
+- 📖 View detailed movie info (overview, rating, release date, poster)

-- Save favorite movies and track their watch history.
+- 💖 Add/remove movies to **Favourites**
+- 🕒 Track movies in **Watch History**

-- See which movies they have already watched or favorited directly on the homepage.
+- ✅ See which movies are already saved directly on the homepage

-- I also used Airtable to store user favorites and history, making data management simple and efficient.
+Airtable is used for storing and managing favourites/history, making user data handling simple and efficient.

 ## **_App Hierarchy_**